-Eligible nominees must be registered in the University of Minnesota Graduate School during the 2021-22 academic year (September to May), and must have a graduate student teaching appointment.
+- Master’s or doctoral students registered in the University of Minnesota Graduate School during the 2022-23 academic year

 For more information about internal review and nomination procedures, please contact your Director of Graduate Studies (DGS) or designated program support staff.
 If you have additional questions, contact the Graduate School Fellowship Office.

 LETTER OF SUPPORT FROM DEPARTMENT CHAIR/HEAD

 Include a description of any departmental honors awarded to the student for excellence in teaching

 Expectations of content

 Maximum of six (6) pages double spaced, 12-point font, and must include the following components (A - E) as headers: